 Our focus on human rights gives us valuable insights into trends, risks and opportunities.
-These findings help inform our decision-making.
+These findings can help inform our decision-making.

 Our focus on human rights gives us valuable insights into trends, risks and opportunities.
-These findings help inform our decision-making.
+These findings can help inform our decision-making.
 Our aim is to deliver positive outcomes for our clients, while also upholding and promoting human rights values.

 As active investors, high-quality research is a core part of our investment process.
 This includes human rights research, undertaken by investment analysts and portfolio managers across asset classes.
 We also have a dedicated human rights analyst within the ESG investment team.
 This specialist provides insights on key regulatory and industry trends across regions, and carries out research on specific human rights risks and opportunities.
 This is done in collaboration with the ASI Research Institute.